 T. Campus means the entire physical grounds of the School, remote locations such as the Mobile Law Office, and facilities away from the main Campus where School-sponsored programs (i.e., Student abroad programs) are held.

-U. Campus Authorities means the security department at the School, as well as the Dean of Students, the Title IX Coordinator, the Deputy Title IX Coordinators, the Vice Dean for Academic and Faculty Affairs, and the Dean and President of the School.
+U. Campus Authorities means the security department at the School, as well as the Dean of Students, the Title IX Coordinator, the Deputy Title IX Coordinators, the Vice Dean, Academic and Faculty Affairs, and the Dean and President of the School.

 V. Consent means words or overt actions by a person indicating a freely given present agreement to perform a particular sexual act with the actor.